Traffic – John Barleycorn Must Die (album version)

 So what do we have here?
-An allegory (a rather disreputable literary genre in which characters or events directly represent ideas and concepts; think “Animal Farm”) in which The Three Men are teetotalers (promoting abstinence from alcoholic beverages), ‘respectable society’; and John Barleycorn, the personified grain, represents demon alcohol.
+An allegory (a rather disreputable literary genre in which characters or events directly represent ideas and concepts; think “Animal Farm”) in which The Three Men are teetotalers (promoting abstinence from alcoholic beverages), ‘respectable society’; versus John Barleycorn, the personified grain, representing demon alcohol.

 They’ve hired men with their scythes so sharp to cut him off at the knee.

 They’ve rolled him and tied him by the waist serving him most barbarously.

 They’ve hired men with their sharp pitchforks who’ve pricked him to the heart,